ndoering/smartfridge/documents/presentation.md

 - Take the user's perspective
 - Fixed requirements upfront
 - Incrementally enhance basic prototype
-- Integrate testing early on

 ## Automated testing and deployment
-- provides more confidence in code written
+- Provides more confidence in code written
-- time-consuming to setup
+- Time-consuming to setup

 # Questions?